WebDesigner32/ConferenceCentralApp/README.md

    can continue by pasting it in the `websafeSessionKey` field asked for in the Google APIs Explorer.

-   *When testing the additions I made to the basic code, leave the `fields` fields blank.
+   *When testing in the Google APIs Explorer, leave the `fields` fields blank.

 ##**Task 1: Add Sessions to a Conference**##